Korean War Legacy Project

 Bio

 John Jefferies was born in Salt Lake City, Utah, in 1929 and enlisted in the U.S. Army in 1951.
-His older brother’s high blood pressure kept him out of WWII, and he felt it was important to represent his family in one of America’s wars.
-He was sent to Non-Commissioned Officers School, Officer Training School, and Medical Administration School prior to serving in Korea.
-He shares his first impressions of Korea and of how he served as a medical administrator with the 514th Medical Clearing Company at a hospital that tended to North Korean POWs.
-He offers an account of a large POW escape where he was serving and describes a POW exchange he later experienced.
-He comments on having benefited from the GI Bill, using the benefits to attend graduate school at the University of Minnesota to obtain a hospital administration degree.
-He is proud of his service and his time spent in Korea as he feels it led to a long and successful career as a hospital administrator.
+His older brother’s high blood pressure had kept him out of World War II, and John felt it was important to represent his family in one of America’s wars.
+He attended Non-Commissioned Officers School, Officer Training School, and Medical Administration School before serving in Korea.
+During his time in Korea, he served as a medical administrator with the 514th Medical Clearing Company at a hospital that treated North Korean POWs.
+While stationed in Korea, he participated in a notable POW escape and a subsequent POW exchange.
+John benefited from the GI Bill, which he used to attend graduate school at the University of Minnesota, where he obtained a degree in hospital administration.
+He was proud of his service and the time he spent in Korea, believing it contributed to his long and successful career as a hospital administrator.

 Video Clips